grafana/k6-docs/src/data/markdown/translated-guides/en/04 Results output/300 Grafana dashboards.md

 ## Options

 With [Grafana](https://grafana.com/grafana/), you can create a custom dashboard to query and **visualize data from multiple sources and any type of backend**.
-Using k6, you can [stream your test results to any backend](/results-output/real-time).
+Using k6, you can [stream your local test results to any backend](/results-output/real-time).

 The flexibility and interoperability of Grafana and k6 let you visualize test and observability data in one dashboard, regardless of where the data is stored.
 The following outputs include pre-built Grafana dashboards for their storage: